How to Handle Mistakes

 I know that this can look very simple, but it is my opinion.
 This is my experience after many years of both teaching and learning languages.
 It works very well for me and many of my students.
 When I speak, I only concentrate on speaking.

 At the moment I know 1500 words in Spanish.
-It is the level of a two years old child.
+It is the level of a two-year-old child.

 It is not possible to improve without making mistakes.
 When you practise English, it is OK not to be perfect.
 Perfection comes with practise.
 People who started to learn English, started from the beginning, from the same level, which is level zero.